dennssen/DolphinTextureExtraction-tool/README.md

 Although the most common formats are already supported, the tool is still under development and new functions and other formats will be added over time.

+## Changes in this Fork
+This is a fork of version [1.8.0](https://github.com/Venomalia/DolphinTextureExtraction-tool/releases/tag/1.8.0) exactly.
+I had issues with extracting textures from `.LZ` files with the commits in `main` made after the release of the 1.8.0 release, so that's why the fork is reverted.

+The only difference from the 1.8.0 release is that this fork will extract the textures with their original file names.
+This makes it much easier to search for textures by name if for instance one of the models you've also extracted are missing textures.

+There is only a windows x64 release built, however it should be completely possible to build to a different os from source if you know what you are doing.

+I have no plans to further update this.
+Although I doubt it, for all i know this might break the extraction of some textures as I have a very limited amount of knowledge about this codebase.

+Unless I find I need more utility out of this there will be no further updates.

 ## Download
 This is a .NET 6.0 application and requires the .NET Runtime 6.0.
 If you don't have it installed yet, you can download it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).